-5. Coloring the Fox Tail
+5. How to Color the Fox Tail

-At this point we're no longer using the custom brushes (aside from final touch-ups later).
+This animal fur brush for Photoshop is ready.
+Now, at this point we're no longer using the custom brushes (aside from final touch-ups later).
 We're focusing solely on adding layers of color to the fox tail.

 Create a New Layer and use a default Soft Round brush with its Opacity set to 75% or so.
 Set the Foreground color to dark ruddy brown and brush over most of the tail.